aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Optimization/Optimization_-_Warning_move_frozen_into_Bounds.rst

 :Range:	The settings listed below
 :Default:	Common_warning_default

-This option determines what happens when the type of mathematical program does not correspond to the model class, depending on the following settings:
+This option determines what happens to the .level value of a frozen variable if this value is currently outside the bounds of the variable.
+Only when set to Error the .level value will not be changed.
+For all other settings the .level value  will be changed to the value of the closest bound, and an optional warning message is triggered.

+This option is no longer valid for the new mathematical program generator.
+This new generator uses the option 'move_nonvar_level_within_bounds' and will act according to that option without any error or warning message.

 .. list-table::